 Pursuant to Article 3(1) of the UNCITRAL Rules the party initiating recourse to arbitration is required to give to the other party a notice of arbitration.
 Nothing in Article 3 provides that the notice of arbitration be made known to the public, however.
-The current lack of a public register for arbitral proceedings brought by investors against States is in direct conflict with democratic principles of good governance.
+The current lack of a public register for arbitral proceedings involving a State as a party is in direct conflict with democratic principles of good governance.
 In particular, the public has the right to know about the initiation and thus the existence of an arbitral proceeding.